Kestrel Fields Update October 2022#

 Watch the recorded neighborhood Zoom meeting to learn more about the proposed trail and the next steps at Kestrel Fields Natural Area.

-Feedback on the proposed trail is underway until May 31.
-There are many factors that could change the timeline.
-If all goes to plan, trail construction is anticipated in the last quarter of 2022 with Kestrel Fields opening to the public in early 2023.
+There are many factors that could change the timeline and if all goes to plan, trail construction is anticipated in late 2022 with Kestrel Fields opening to the community in the first quarter 2023.

 Natural Areas regulations will apply including: